 Note 7.
-Licensing Agreements
+Licensing Agreements and Deferred Revenue

 The Company is a party to various contracts by virtue of its relationship with certain talent.
-The various contracts contain terms and conditions which result in the revenue and the associated talent cost being recognized on a straight-line basis over the contract period.
+The various contracts contain terms and conditions which require the revenue and the associated talent cost to be recognized on a straight-line basis over the contract period.
 The Company has also entered into product licensing agreements with talent it represents.
 Under the product licensing agreements, the Company will either earn a commission based on a certain percentage of the royalties earned by the talent or earn royalties from the licensee that is based on a certain percentage of net sales, as defined.
-The Company recognized revenue from product licensing agreements totaling approximately \$219,000 and \$531,000 for the three and nine months ended September 30, 2010, respectively, and \$89,000 and \$225,000 for the three and nine months ended September 30, 2009, respectively.
+The Company recognized revenue from product licensing agreements of approximately \$780,000 and \$324,000 for the years ended December 31, 2010 and 2009, respectively.